mataniss/control_lg_tv_volume_from_mac/README.md

 At the initial connection, the TV will require enabling the connection from the Mac.

+Afterwards, make sure to configure the TV ip address and MAC address.
+You can do it by editing the defualt config in the script itself, or alternitvaly, you can create a config.json file, that has your addresses. you can use the defualt config as a template for the config.json file.

 Requirements:
 - The script needs input monitoring permisssions and accesiblity permissions, otherwise it won't be able to monitor volume keys presses.
 - LG Connect Apps needs to be enables on the TV settings, so commands that are sent from the mac will be recived on the TV.